- Toggle Section About

 Students who fail to achieve candidacy may be offered a terminal M.A. degree and dropped from the Ph.D. program.

 The dissertation process officially begins with the successful defense of a candidate's proposal before one's doctoral committee prior to beginning the student's field research.

 The doctoral dissertation contributes to theory relevant to the candidate's concentration and conducted in some aspect of intercultural studies.

 The final examination is an oral defense of the dissertation before the doctoral committee and other invited professionals.
 Successful defense of the dissertation completes the candidate's responsibilities for the degree, which is conferred in the scheduled graduation ceremony immediately following the defense.

 All students must present an acceptable dissertation, have satisfactorily passed their qualifying exam and completed all required course work with a minimum 3.3 GPA to qualify for graduation.
 Students must meet with their department advisor and contact a Graduate Graduation Counselor in the Office of the Registrar one year prior to graduation to declare intent to graduate.
-(See Graduate Graduation Check description in Admissions, Registration & Graduation Requirements section).
+(See Graduate Graduation Check description in the Admission, Enrollment and Graduation Requirements section).

 CSICS Ph.D. students taking coursework at Biola's CSICS extension centers must take at least 50% (usually 24 credits) of the coursework at Biola's main campus.

 Program Specific Objectives

 The Ph.D. in Intercultural Studies allows the student to engage in the study of issues and processes associated with cultural change, culture contact and transformation.
 This track equips graduates to critically analyze the practice and theory of intercultural and cross-cultural programs and processes that have contributed to contemporary globalization trends.